How to get a credit score after moving to the U.S.

-In this article, we will discuss how long it takes to build a credit score and wille showcase real stories of people who have done so successfully after newly arriving in the U.S..
+In this article, we will discuss how long it takes to build a credit score in the U.S. and will showcase the real story of a person who did so successfully.

 How credit scores work in the U.S.

 The credit bureaus maintain large databases with consumers’ positive and negative credit information.
-Most of the data comes from creditors, such as credit card issuers and lenders, that send information to the credit bureaus.
-Additionally, the credit bureaus collect public information from the court systems, such as whether someone has declared bankruptcy.
+Most of the data comes from creditors, such as credit card issuers and lenders, that send information to the credit bureaus periodically.
+The credit bureaus collect public information from the court systems, such as whether someone has declared bankruptcy.

-When you apply for credit, the financial institution or creditor can request a copy of your credit report from one of the bureaus.
+When you apply for a credit product, the financial institution or creditor can request a copy of your credit report from one of the bureaus.
 The bureau will then try to create a report by matching your identifying information (such as your name, address and Social Security number) with information in its database.
 The bureau sends this credit report to the creditor.

 Creditors can also request a credit score based on that credit report.
 If it does, a credit scoring model (there are many scoring models in the U.S.) will analyze and score your credit report.
 The credit can use the credit score and information from your credit report to help decide whether to approve or deny your application and to set your terms.

-As a result, you won’t have a credit report and can’t get one until you can open an account that’s reported to the bureaus.
-You may see the circular problem here—it can be difficult to get approved if you don’t already have a credit history, but you’ll need to open a credit account to build that history.
+Newcomers to the U.S. struggle to enter this system because of a circular problem.
+It can be difficult to get approved for a credit account if they don’t already have a U.S. credit history, but they need to open a credit account in order to build that history.

 Additionally, credit scoring models have minimum scoring requirements.
-For FICO® Scores, the most widely used scores, you’ll need to have an account that has at least six months’ worth of history before you’re “scorable.”
+For FICO® Scores, one of the most widely-used scores, you’ll need to have an account that has at least six months’ worth of history before you are “scorable.”

 It can be easier to qualify for a VantageScore credit score, which only requires one month of credit history.
 However, if the creditor only uses FICO Scores, having a VantageScore might not help open a new account.